 within the limits of technology, locate and remove or redact specified personal data about an individual as required; and

-consider contractual requirements when establishing disposal, destruction, and redaction practices if these may result in exception to the entity’s normal policies.
+consider contractual requirements when establishing disposal, destruction, and redaction practices if these may result in exceptions to the normal policies/practices.

 Privacy Embedded in Design

-This principle emphasizes integrating privacy protections into the methods by which information systems are designed and developed, as well as how the resulting systems operate in practice.
-A systemic, principled approach to embedding privacy is to be adopted —one that relies upon accepted standards and frameworks.
-Wherever possible, detailed privacy impact and risk assessments should be carried out, clearly documenting the privacy risks and all measures taken to mitigate those risks, including consideration of alternative design options and the selection of metrics.
-The privacy impacts of the resulting technology, operation or information architecture, and their uses, should be demonstrably minimized, and not easily degraded through use, misconfiguration or error.
+This principle emphasizes integrating privacy protections into the methods by which data systems are designed and developed, as well as how the resulting systems operate in practice.
+A systematic approach to embedding privacy is to be adopted —one that relies upon accepted standards and frameworks.
+Privacy impact and risk assessments shall be carried out, documenting the privacy risks and measures taken to mitigate those risks, including consideration of alternative design options and choice of metrics.
+The privacy impacts of the resulting technology, operation or data architecture, and their uses, shall be demonstrably minimized, and not easily degraded through use, misconfiguration or error.

 Holistic and Integrative

-The software engineer SHALL ensure that privacy commitments are embedded in holistic and integrative ways through following this specification at a minimum.
+The software engineer ensures that privacy commitments are embedded in holistic and integrative ways by adopting as broad a scope as possible when identifying and mitigating privacy risks.

 Systematic and Auditable

-The software engineer SHALL ensure that a systematic, principled approach is adopted that relies upon accepted standards and process frameworks, and is amenable to external review.
+The software engineer ensures that a systematic, principled approach is adopted that relies upon accepted standards and process frameworks, and is amenable to external review.

 Reviewed and Assessed

-The software engineer SHALL ensure that detailed privacy impact and risk assessments are used as a basis for design decisions.
+The software engineer ensures that detailed privacy impact and risk assessments are used as a basis for design decisions.

 Human-Proof

-The software engineer SHALL ensure that the privacy risks are demonstrably minimized and not increase through use, misconfiguration, or error.
+The software engineer ensures that the privacy risks are demonstrably minimized and not increased through use, misconfiguration, or error.

 Full Functionality — Positive-sum, Not Zero-sum

 This principle seeks to accommodate all legitimate interests and objectives in a positive-sum “win-win” manner.
-When embedding privacy into a given technology, process, or system, it should be done in such a way that functionality is not impaired, and to the greatest extent possible, that all requirements are optimized.
-All non-privacy interests and objectives must be clearly documented, desired functions articulated, metrics agreed upon and applied, and zero-sum trade-offs rejected as often being unnecessary, in favour of solutions that enable multi-functionality and maximum privacy.
+When embedding privacy into a given technology, process, or system, it shall be done in such a way that functionality is not impaired, and to the greatest extent possible, that all requirements are optimized.
+All non-privacy interests and objectives must be clearly documented, desired functions articulated, metrics agreed upon and applied, and zero-sum trade-offs rejected wherever possible, in favour of solutions that enable multi-functionality and maximum privacy.

 No Loss of Functionality

-The software engineer SHALL ensure that embedding privacy does not impair functionality of a given technology, process or network architecture.
+The software engineer ensures that embedding privacy does not impair functionality of a given technology, process or network architecture.

 Accommodate Legitimate Objectives

-The software engineer SHALL ensure that all interests and objectives are documented, desired functions articulated, metrics agreed, and trade-offs rejected, when seeking a solution that enables multi-functionality
+The software engineer ensures that all interests and objectives are documented, desired functions articulated, metrics agreed, and trade-offs rejected in the first instance, when seeking a solution that enables multi-functionality

 Practical and Demonstrable Results

-The software engineer SHALL ensure that optimized outcomes are published for others to emulate and to become best practice.
+The software engineer ensures that, wherever possible, optimized outcomes are published for others to emulate and to become best practice.

 End to End Security – Lifecycle Protection

 This principle emphasizes continuous protection of personal data across the entire domain in question, whether the personal data is at rest, in motion or in use from initial collection through to destruction.
-There should be no gaps in either protection of, or accountability for personal data.
+There shall be no gaps in either protection of, or accountability for personal data.
 Applied security standards are to assure the confidentiality, integrity and availability of personal data throughout its lifecycle including, among other things, appropriate use of encryption techniques, strong access controls, logging and auditing techniques, and methods of secure destruction.

 Protect Continuously

-The software engineer SHALL ensure that personal data is continuously protected across the entire domain and throughout the data life-cycle, from creation to destruction.
+The software engineer ensures that personal data is continuously protected across the entire system scope and throughout the data life-cycle, from creation to destruction.

 Control Access

-The software engineer SHALL ensure that access to personal data is commensurate with its degree of sensitivity, and be consistent with recognized standards and criteria.
+The software engineer ensures that access to personal data is commensurate with its degree of sensitivity, and is consistent with recognized standards and criteria.

 Use Metrics